Kauto/animationvideo/README.md

             enabled: true,
             x: 0, // Position
             y: 0,
-            scaleX: 1, // scalling of the cirlce
+            scaleX: 1, // scalling of the circle
             scaleY: 1,
             rotation: 0, // rotation in radian.
 Use rotationInDegree to give values in degree
             alpha: 1, // transparency